Skip to content

 2. Slide the Power Off slider to turn off the device.

-3. Hold the power button for a few seconds until you see the Apple logo apple logo.
+3. Next, hold the Power button for a few seconds until you see the Apple logo apple logo.

-The device to power on, and then check if you can access the site without entering the captcha.
+Now, check if you can access the Google site without entering the captcha.

-If many tabs are opened in your Safari browser, then each of them might ping Google at the same time.
-As a result, Google might categorize it as invalid traffic and then show the error mentioned above.
+If many tabs are opened in your Safari browser, they might ping Google simultaneously.
+As a result, Google might categorize it as invalid traffic and display the error.

-Therefore, it is recommended that you close all the tabs, then restart the browser.
+Therefore, it is recommended that you close all the tabs and then restart the browsing sessions.
 Once that is done, see if the issue has been fixed.

 Close Tabs in iPhone Safari browser